 (2) For the purposes of any such appearance, the Court of Appeal Registrar may issue a warrant to have the person who is to be tried or required to plead arrested and brought before the trial court as soon as practicable.

-[Section 34 amended by No. 2 of 2008 s.
+[Section 34 amended: No. 2 of 2008 s.
 37.]

 Division 4 — Miscellaneous